-Rosen is also at work on a second book titled Law in Light: Truth, Time, and Akan Ritual Power in Global Africa, an ethnography of the recent revitalization of Akan sacred culture in Ghana and the US.
-In tracing the recent transnational proliferation of Akan priests and priestesses, the book examines comparative questions regarding the experiential and philosophical dimensions of ritual subjectivity, revelation, and veracity within various states of consciousness.
-Rosen's recent work has appeared (as Lauren Coyle) in Telos, Transition, and Rethinking Marxism, as well as in an edited volume, Corporate Social Responsibility?
+Coyle Rosen is also at work on a second book titled Law in Light: Truth, Time, and Akan Spirituality in Global Africa, an ethnography of the recent revitalization of Akan sacred culture in Ghana and the US.
+In tracing the recent transnational proliferation of Akan priestesses and priests, the book examines comparative questions regarding the experiential and philosophical dimensions of ritual subjectivity, revelation, and veracity within various states of consciousness.
+Coyle Rosen's recent work has appeared (as Lauren Coyle) in Telos, Transition, and Rethinking Marxism, as well as in an edited volume, Corporate Social Responsibility?
 Human Rights in the New Global Economy (University of Chicago Press; Charlotte Walker-Said and John Kelly, eds.).
 Her most recent essay, "Fallen Chiefs and Sacrificial Mining in Ghana," appeared in The Politics of Custom: Chiefship, Capital, and the State in Contemporary Africa (University of Chicago Press; John Comaroff and Jean Comaroff, eds.).

-She currently sits on the executive committee of the Program in African Studies at Princeton and serves as Departmental Representative for Anthropology.
+She currently sits on the executive committee of the Program in African Studies at Princeton and serves as Departmental Representative (for undergraduate studies) for Anthropology.
 She was previously a Faculty Fellow for the Fung Global Fellows Program at Princeton.